 The proposed rule also includes significant enhancements to its enforcement capabilities within nursing homes, aiming to reinforce the safety and quality of care.
-The proposed rule seeks to broaden CMS's ability to levy financial penalties as a means to ensure sustained remediation of health and safety infractions, thereby motivating facilities to quickly and permanently comply with CMS regulations.
+The proposed rule seeks to broaden CMS's ability to levy financial penalties as a means to ensure sustained remediation of health and safety infractions, thereby motivating facilities to quickly ~~and~~ and permanently comply with CMS regulations.
 The proposed rule aims to eliminate the restrictions of per instance (PI) for isolated violations or per day (PD) for ongoing non-compliance restrictions, allowing for more flexible imposition of both PD and PI penalties, which would not exceed statutory daily limits.
 This change is intended to provide CMS with enhanced tools to address violations more effectively and reflect the severity of the impact on residents' health and safety.
-CMS is seeking public feedback on how to utilize this increased flexibility to better enforce standards in nursing homes.
+CMS is seeking public feedback on how to utilize this increased proposed flexibility to better enforce its standards in nursing homes, homes and SNFs through a comment period that closed on May 28, 2024.
+More than half of the public comments CMS received addressed the proposed rule's expansion of financial penalties that could be assessed against SNFs for non-compliance.